Opensource-Academy/Opensource-Academy.github.io/about/index.md

 ## Goal
 Opensource Academy was founded with one simple goal: make sure people understand the importance [open source](/about/open-source) and the many possibilities it offers.
 By getting more people into open source we hope to advance technology and humanity faster.

 The world needs more [hackers](/about/hacking).
-Opensource Academy aims to solve the growing lack of hackers, developers and technology experts by offering [training](/courses) and freely available [study materials](/study).
+Opensource Academy aims to solve the growing lack of hackers, developers and technology experts by offering freely available [study materials](/study).

 ## Open source